 From thumbtacks to athletic wear and medical equipment to home goods – industrial designers produce products to be used by factories, businesses, and everyday people.
-The industrial design BFA program at RIT helps you develop the aesthetic sensitivity, technical competence, and the analytical thought needed to improve the user’s experience.
+The industrial design degree at RIT helps you develop the aesthetic sensitivity, technical competence, and the analytical thought needed to improve the user’s experience.
 You will be able to bring your conceptual ideas to life by developing your technical 2D communications skills and 3D prototyping ability.
 You will also learn how to formally move your ideas and products to the marketplace.

 Industrial design involves the integration of form and function as products are designed and created by combining materials, process, computer-aided design, and human factors.
 Blending technical instruction with studio assignments, studies also include package, exhibit, and furniture design.
 Aesthetic sensitivity, technical competence, and analytical thought are developed and applied to meet the challenge of designing products for human needs.

-The industrial design major integrates major courses, studio and open electives, the liberal arts, and art history electives.
+The industrial design degree integrates major courses, studio and open electives, the liberal arts, and art history electives.
 Computer skills, design perspectives, career preparation, and exposure to the related areas of publishing, photography, engineering, and information technology are integrated into the curriculum.

 Consumer Packaged Goods